Racism is part of everyday life in the German healthcare system-breakinglatest.news-Breaking Latest News

 Die Federal Anti-Discrimination Agency (ADS) reports, among other things, on racist insults, discrimination in treatment and refusals to provide health care services, for example due to insufficient German language skills.

 The consequences of the abuses mentioned range from incorrect and late diagnoses to re-traumatisation and treatment discontinuations.
-In the case of “positive voices 2.0”, 18% of those questioned who had experienced discrimination in the healthcare sector stated that they were afraid of using healthcare services.
+In the case of “positive voices 2.0”, 18% of those questioned who had experienced discrimination in the healthcare sector stated that they were afraid to use healthcare services.

 “Racism affects the psyche.
-People burn out faster, they’re scared.
-They do not dare to seek advice or seek medical treatment.
-As a result, this means a massive reduction in the quality of life, which we must not accept,” says DAH board member Björn Beck.
+People burn out faster, they’re afraid.
+They don’t dare to seek advice or seek medical treatment.
+As a result, this means a massive reduction in the quality of life that we shouldn’t accept that,” says DAH board member Björn Beck.

 HIV is an example of how dramatic the consequences can be: Late diagnosis of HIV is life-threatening.
 After a few years, untreated HIV infections lead to AIDS.